Leon Radzinowicz

-Sir Leon Radzinowicz, (15 August 1906 – 29 December 1999) was a criminologist and academic.
+Sir Leon Radzinowicz, (15 August 1906 – 29 December 1999) was a Polish criminologist and academic.
 He was the founding director of the Institute of Criminology at the Faculty of Law at the University of Cambridge.

-Early life
+Early life and education

 Radzinowicz was born on 15 August 1906 in Łódź, Congress Poland.
 He studied law as an undergraduate student at the University of Paris and the University of Geneva.
 He went on to study for a doctorate at the University of Cracow.
 During this time, he spent a year studying under Enrico Ferri at the Institute of Criminology in Rome, Italy.
 Radzinowicz moved to England in 1938, having been granted funding by the Polish Ministry of Justice to study the English legal system.

 Academic career

 During World War II, Radzinowicz established the Department of Criminal Science in the Faculty of Law at the University of Cambridge.
 From 1949 to 1959, Radzinowicz was Director of the Department of Criminal Science, University of Cambridge.
 In 1959, he founded the Institute of Criminology at the Faculty of Law, University of Cambridge.
 In 1959, he became the first Wolfson Professor of Criminology at the Institute of Criminology.
 Radzinowicz made a major contribution to the study of criminology by his research in the trends of legal thought which led to modern concepts in the administration of justice which were adopted in many of the democratic countries.
 Among his most significant works are History of English Criminal Law (4 vols.
 1948–68), In Search of Criminology (1961), The Need for Criminology (1965), and Ideology and Crime (1966).
 Radzinowicz also wrote an autobiography, Adventures in Criminology (1999).